A review on deep reinforcement learning for fluid mechanics: an update: Introduction

 \section{Introduction}

-During the past decade, machine learning methods, and more specifically deep neural network (DNN), have achieved great successes in a wide variety of domains.
+During the past decade, machine learning methods, and more specifically deep neural network, have achieved great successes in a wide variety of domains.
 State-of-the-art neural network architectures have reached astonishing performance levels in image classification tasks \cite{rawat2017, khan2020}, speech recognition \cite{nassif2019} or generative tasks \cite{gui2020}.
-With a generalized access to GPU computational resources through cheaper hardware or cloud computing, such advances have been paving the way for a genera evolution of the reference methods in these domains at both academic and industrial levels.
+With a generalized access to GPU computational resources through cheaper hardware or cloud computing, such advances have been paving the way for a general evolution of the reference methods in these domains at both academic and industrial levels.
+Machine learning has been making especially rapid inroads in fluid mechanics, as a flexible modeling framework that can be fit to address many challenges, including reduced-order modeling, experimental data processing, shape optimization, turbulence closure modeling, and control~\cite{brunton2020machine}.

-The rapid expansion of neural networks to multiple domains has also yielded important progress in the domain of decision-making techniques, by the coupling of DNNs with reinforcement learning algorithms (called deep reinforcement learning, or DRL).
-Several major obstacles that had been hindering classical reinforcement learning have been lifted using the feature extraction capabilities of DNNs, and their ability to handle high-dimensional state spaces.
+The rapid expansion of neural networks to multiple domains has also yielded important progress in the domain of decision-making techniques, by the coupling of deep neural networks with reinforcement learning algorithms (called deep reinforcement learning, or DRL).
+Several major obstacles that had been hindering classical reinforcement learning have been lifted using the feature extraction capabilities of deep neural networks and their ability to handle high-dimensional state spaces.
 Unprecedented efficiency has been achieved in many domains such as robotics \cite{pinto2017}, language processing \cite{bahdanau2016}, or games \cite{mnih2013, silver2017}, but DRL has also proven useful in many industrial applications, such as autonomous cars \cite{kendall2018, bewley2018}, or data center cooling \cite{googleDataCenter2018}.

+Different incentives trigger the interest of DRL for fluid mechanics applications, that constitutes the core subject of this review: